Rugby union in Canada: History

 The first recorded game in British Columbia was played on Vancouver Island in 1876, between members of the Royal Navy and the Army.
 It was played regularly after this in Victoria by local players and sailors on the British ships stationed at Esquimalt.

 The first club was formed in 1868.
 At that time no international agreed set of rules existed and the Rugby Football Union of England would not publish its official set of rules until 1871.
 Shortly after the game in Montreal, Trinity College, Toronto published the first set of Canadian rugby rules.

 The Canada RFU was founded in 1882, and administered Canadian football - after this, Canadian rugby fell back to a provincial level, taking administrative directions directly from the Rugby Football Union in England.
 Despite such encroachments, rugby remained popular in some parts of Canada, notably British Columbia, Nova Scotia, and Ontario, particularly around Toronto.

 As Canada's two main languages are English and French, it has long been influenced by not only the Commonwealth, but the French rugby community.

-As early as 1902, a Canadian XV toured the British Isles.
+As early as 1902, a Canadian Men's XV toured the British Isles.
 And in 1908, the British Columbia rugby union team travelled to California to play the All Blacks.

 There was a brief resurgence in the sport, but that was halted with the onset of World War I. From 1914 to 1919, only in British Columbia and Nova Scotia were there the numbers for semi-regular rugby.
 In most other areas the game was not played on a regular basis.
 It has been suggested that some kept rugby alive during the period in an effort to boost morale during the war.